Classic, traditional luxury river boat for four in Upper Burgundy

 - Evening dining at a Michelin restaurant or charming auberge – your choice

 Burgundy is renowned for its cuisine, whether Michelin or more traditional style; dine at the very best local restaurants, some of which have their own private moorings.
+Premier Cru and other delicious labels will be available every evening.
 Menu translation and evening chauffeur service is included for your dining pleasure.

 Lovers of French wine will revel in the region’s specialities.
 Pinot Noir, Caesar, Melon, and Chardonnay grapes give Burgundy wines their exquisite nose and evocative flavour.
 Enjoy private tours to family run village vineyards, try Époisses cheese, Charolais beef, mustard sauces, blackcurrants and escargot.

-- Randle’s wine cellar remains open throughout the voyage, stocked with local Burgundy Pinot Noir, Caesar, Melon and Chardonnay wines from the vineyards that are passed on the route.
-Premier Cru wines are served with every meal!
+- Randle’s own wine cellar remains open throughout the voyage, stocked with local Burgundy Pinot Noir, Caesar, Melon and Chardonnay wines from the vineyards passed along the route.

 Charter only bookings